meru-akimbo/Amon2-Plugin-Redis/README.md

 # NAME

-Amon2::Plugin::Redis - It's new $module
+Amon2::Plugin::Redis - for enabling it to treat simply

 # SYNOPSIS